AkidaSoto/Squair/README.md

     Is magnitude of prediction error related to alpha learning rate? alpha already modifies prediction error which collectively modifies Q so would it be too recursive for prediction error to also affect alpha?
     Or could we say that positive prediction error reduces connections of inactive Q while negative prediction errors increases connections of inactive Qs?
 The softmax equation already makes it as a default that decreased Q increases exploration.

+    There seems to be a link between abiity to ruminate and intelligence?
+    When all internal needs are met, moving about and food search is not particularly needed.
+    Gives more time for off-policy RL?